Robert-van-Engelen/Forth500/manual.md

 This defines the word `hello` that displays the obligatory "Hello, World!" message.
 The definition ends with a `;` (semicolon).
 The `."` word parses a sequence of character until `"`.
 These characters are display on screen.
-Note that `."` is a normal word and must be followed by a blank.
-The `CR` word prints a carriage return and newline.
+Note that `."` is a normal word and must therefore be followed by a space.
+The `CR` word starts a new line by printing a carriage return and newline.

 Let's try it out: